teritorio/clearance/README.md

 ## Projects

 ### Configure
-Create at least one project inside `projects` from the `projects_template` directory.
+Create at least one project inside `projects_config` from the `projects_config_template` directory.
 Adjust the `config.yaml` and the `export*.osm_tags.json` files.

 ### Init
 Set up the initial OSM extract in the database.
-Use the project directory name from `projects` and one or more URLs to OSM PBF extracts.
+Use the project directory name from `projects_config`.
 ```
-docker compose run --rm script ./bin/setup.sh projects/emergency
+docker compose run --rm script ./bin/setup.sh emergency
 ```

 Note: PBFs from Geofabrik have daily diffs, while OSM-FR have minutely updates.

 If you plan to use extract and diff from Clearance, dump the first extract.
 In all cases, you can use the Overpass-like API.
 ```
-docker compose run --rm script ./bin/dump.sh projects/emergency
+docker compose run --rm script ./bin/dump.sh emergency
 ```

 ### Data Update